Gustavus von Tempsky: The Taranaki Wars

-It was now September and the Government was anxious for a quick end to the conflict, and they pressured McDonnell into making a premature attack on Titokowaru's main Pa, Te Ngutu o Te Manu or The Bird's Beak.
-On the 7th September, the defenders were ready and waiting when the militia arrived and they came under heavy and accurate fire.
+It was now September and the Government was anxious for a quick end to the conflict, and they pressured McDonnell into making a premature attack on Tītokowaru's main Pa, Te Ngutu o Te Manu or The Bird's Beak.
+On 7 September, the defenders were ready and waiting when the militia arrived and they came under heavy and accurate fire.
 Wisely, McDonnell very soon decided to withdraw, as he was well aware of the futility of trying to attack a defended Māori Pa.
 Von Tempsky protested and then began to advance on the Pa.
 Within a few moments, he was dead, killed by a bullet through his forehead, one of the fifty or so killed and wounded in the engagement.

 James Shanaghan, an eyewitness, reported how von Tempsky died: I had not gone far when a man of our company was shot.
 The Major went to his assistance, and was shot, the bullet entering the centre of his forehead.
 He fell dead on top of the man to whose assistance he was going.
 That was how von Tempsky died.

 Although the corpses of some other soldiers were eaten, von Tempsky was held in high esteem by the Maori, and Kimble Bent said that Titokowaru ordered that von Tempsky's body be placed onto a funeral pyre in the centre of the marae.
 In 1965, Tonga Awikau, aged 101, described how as a child he had seen this cremation of 20 British dead, including Major von Tempsky.